amitai10/rails-angular-webpacker/README.md

 - Webpacker.yml - a config file for webpacker
 - config/webpack - webpack configuration files

-## implement the hello_angular app
+## Improve the hello_angular app
-The generated code comes with a sample application called hello_angular, I'll expand and explain howto work with it.
+The generated code comes with a sample application called hello_angular, I'll expand and explain how to work with it.
 The common scenario will be creating one or more apps like this for every application.
 I will start by creating a page that contains the angular application.
 I will create a controller and a view and place the angular inside:
 ```
 Rails g controller hello_angular index